CMPortfolio/Disaster-Response-Project/README.md

 The app will be available at http://localhost:3001.

 ---
+Important Notes
+If Using the Pre-Trained Model:

+You can skip the data cleaning (process_data.py) and model training (train_classifier.py) steps entirely.
+The DisasterResponse.db file is not required when using the pre-trained model.
+If Training a New Model:

+Use the process_data.py script to clean and prepare the dataset.
+Train the model with the train_classifier.py script if you want to modify or update the classifier for a new dataset.
+---

 ## Features
 ### ETL Pipeline
 - Merges datasets (disaster_messages.csv and disaster_categories.csv).
 - Cleans the data: